tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 > if a JSON formatted log file includes one of the following attributes, Datadog interprets its value as the log's official status: `status`, `severity`, `level`, `syslog.severity`

 `level` is in that list, and it was before our incident.
 Our preprocessing config is stock, so Go's default `slog` output was always going to be read correctly.
-So why was everything INFO?
-Two things in the docs, both easy to read past.
+What actually made everything INFO is in two details of the docs that are easy to read past.

 First, the list is ordered, and the order *is* the precedence.
 I'd read it as a set.
 Preprocessing takes the *first* of those attributes it finds, so with both `status` and `level` present, `level` is never consulted.